depression & mood disorders

 Depression is a collection of unpleasant emotional and physical symptoms that can be disabling.
 The underlying issues that contribute to depression are different in each patient and must be identified to effectively treat the disorder.
-Potential contributors include: sleep disorders, toxic chemical exposure, poor digestion, food allergies/ sensitivities, nutritional deficiencies, immune reactions, hormone levels, oxidative stress, inflammation, and the psychological and spiritual state of the patient.
+Potential contributors include: sleep disorders, toxic chemical exposure, poor digestion, food allergies/ sensitivities, nutritional deficiencies, immune reactions, hormone levels, oxidative stress, inflammation, and the psychological state of the patient.
 Mood-altering drugs are being dispensed at record levels.
 Unfortunately, antidepressants do not work for everyone and many have frequent, unwanted side effects.

 Integrative psychiatry is a method that treats both the mind and body.
 Treatment begins with an analysis of the patient's biochemical profile, focusing on any abnormalities that may be contributing to symptoms.
 Test results can help medical practitioners create a treatment plan designed to restore balance and optimize function through nutritional support and diet.
 This integrative approach can enhance and reinforce traditional treatment methods, increasing the chance of recovery.

 Nutrient deficiencies can result from poor diet or malabsorption in the gut, and affect mood as it does overall health.
 The dramatic increase in depression may result from nutritionally deficient overly-refined, processed foods.
 The Organic Acids Test (OAT) detects underlying nutritional deficiencies, fatty acid metabolism, neurotransmitter production, and microbial levels that may cause depression.